 Are you looking for ways to have your house look more put together?
 I know I’ve felt frustrated in the past when I did my best to decorate, only to find a completed room that didn’t feel so complete after all.
 With all the time and money it took to decorate, it was demotivating to have my room feel so ‘blah’.
 So, I decided I needed to figure out what I was missing.
 How could I make my house look and feel more pulled together?
 After doing some research, and a little personal trial and error, I came up with a list of things that your room needs to feel like it’s complete.
 You’ll be able to use these tips to make a living room, bedroom, bathroom or any other room in your house look more put together.
-One thing to help you get started is to grab my free Design Mistakes Checklist – just to make sure you’re not only doing the right thing, but avoiding the wrong.
+One thing to help you get started is to join my FREE Decorating Made Easy Challenge.
+You’ll learn the tricks to easily decorate your home, even if you don’t have an eye for design..
 Now, let’s get started.

 10 Ways To Make Your House Look More Put Together